PolomskiBartlomiej/spring-exception-handler/README.md

 # spring-exception-handler
-Project shows how to provides implemenation of error-handling in spring boot application
+Project shows how to provide implemenation of error-handling in spring boot application

 # preface
  # Spring MVC